 Whatever the cause of your heel pain is, it’s not something that should be ignored or only treated with stop-gap measures.

 If your heel pain persists, call Capital Podiatry Associates and schedule an appointment to receive the attention and care you deserve.
-Drs.
-Leland Gilmore and Ton Ho are experts in diagnosing and treating heel pain, and your condition will not be one they haven’t seen before!
+Dr. Leland Gilmore is an expert in diagnosing and treating heel pain, and your condition will not be one they haven’t seen before!

 In a great many cases, heel pain treatment requires an approach specific to the patient’s lifestyle and personal goals.
 We will help you every step of the way, from recommending the most effective stretches and physical therapy to prescribing custom-made orthotic inserts that provide the exact support and correction your feet may need.